Psychoanalysis: Metapsychology

-The three instances of the structural model, combinated with findings of modern neurology.
-The drawing refers to the basic theses of Freud's metapsychology.
-According to it, the soul with its innate needs, consciousness and memory resembles a 'psychic apparatus" to which "spatial extension and composition of several parts can be attributed (...)" and whose "location ... is the brain (nervous system)".
-Decisive for this view of Freud was his Project for a Scientific Psychology.
-Written in 1895, he develops there the thesis that the brain is able to store experiences in its neuronal network through "a permanent change after an event": one of the superego's main functions.

-Separate from psychoanalysis itself (but not insignificant for understanding the connection between body and mind as aspects of the same 'soul') is the fact that its neurological branch, neuropsychoanalysis, has recently provided evidence that the brain stores experiences in specialized parts of its neural network and that the ego performs its highest focus of conscious thinking in frontal lobe.
-In some respects, Freud himself can be regarded as the founder of this field of modern research.
-Parallel to the consolidation of psychoanalysis, however, he turned away from it with the argument that consciousness is directly given – cannot be explained by insights into physiological connections.
-Essentially, only two things were known about the living soul: The brain with its nervous system extending over the entire organism, and the acts of consciousness.
-In Freud's view, therefore, any number of phenomena can be integrated between "both endpoints of our knowledge" (findings of modern neurology just as well as the position of our planet in the universe, for example), but this only contributes to the spatial "localization of the acts of consciousness", not to their understanding.
+Though distinct from the common practice of psychoanalysis, its neurological branch, neuropsychoanalysis, has recently provided evidence that the brain stores experiences in specialized parts of its neural network and that the ego performs its highest focus of conscious thinking in the frontal lobe.
+Some regard Freud as the founder of this vein of research.
+However, early in the development of psychoanalysis, he turned away from it, arguing that consciousness is directly given and cannot be explained by insights into physiological connections.
+Essentially, in the study of the living soul, only two things were accessible: the brain with its nervous system extending over the entire organism and the acts of consciousness.
+In Freud's view, therefore, any number of phenomena can be integrated between "both endpoints of our knowledge", but this only contributes to the spatial "localization of the acts of consciousness" in the brain, not to their understanding.